backdrop-contrib/mosaic_grid/README.md

 - Captions that appear on mouse hover.
 - Ability to tweak caption style without writing extra CSS.
 - Ability to use rich text for captions (by adding text fields in views).
-- Five loader icon styles to choose from.
+- Several loader icon styles to choose from.

 Installation